Simultaneous improvement of control and estimation for battery management systems: Introduction

 \section{Introduction}

-The US battery capacity increased by $66\%$ in 2024 alone and is projected to increase even further in 2025 \cite{EIA_report}.
+The US battery capacity increased by $66\%$ in 2024 alone and continued to grow further in 2025 \cite{EIA_report}.
 With this rapid growth in the usage of batteries for the power grid, electric vehicles, and massive AI infrastructure and data center projects \cite{Economist_report}, the development of battery management systems for safe and reliable operation is essential \cite{Han2019}.
-An important aspect of the safety and reliability of battery systems lies in the requirement for an accurate state-of-charge (SOC) estimation, which is a direct representation of the remaining charge within the battery, often cannot be measured directly \cite{ting2014BMS}, and is needed to satisfy a precise control objective.
+In power grid applications, safe and reliable operation heavily relies on energy management strategies like peak shaving and valley filling, which require batteries to precisely track dynamic state-of-charge (SOC) reference trajectories to balance supply and demand.
+An important requirement for executing these strategies lies in an accurate SOC estimation, which is a direct representation of the remaining charge within the battery.
+However, SOC cannot be measured directly and must be inferred from indirect observation \cite{ting2014BMS}.

-The challenge of SOC estimation for battery systems invites methodologies from control theory, state estimation, and, in particular, Kalman filtering derivatives and general observer designs.
-Accurate modeling of battery dynamics and the nonlinearity of the open circuit voltage (OCV) models necessitates additional considerations beyond standard estimation techniques.
+The challenge of SOC estimation for battery management systems invites methodologies from control theory, state estimation, and, in particular, Kalman filtering derivatives and general observer designs.
+Accurate modeling of battery dynamics and the nonlinearity of the open circuit voltage~(OCV) models necessitates additional considerations beyond standard estimation techniques.
 The OCV-SOC relationship is most often parametrized through nonlinear functions, where the parameters are obtained by empirical means \cite{sundaresan2022tabular,pattipati2014open}.
 Therefore, many nonlinear estimation algorithms and adaptive filters have been developed to interpret the nonlinear behavior of the SOC, including extended Kalman filters (eKFs), Luenberger observers, sliding-mode observers, and proportional-integral observers \cite{he2013adaptive, hu2010estimation, kim2013second, xu2013state}.